NAV24 Logo

 Profit & Loss Name – indicate which profit and loss account variant the system should refer to (required if the 'profit and loss account line' type is selected - otherwise leave blank).

 Source Code – based on the selected source type, indicate a specific account or a specific line.
+For the G/L Account Filter type, this field serves as a descriptive label (e.g. Accounts 401).

 Amount Type – the amount from the selected source that will be shown on the line: